 A Dentist, as per the Medical Practitioners Act 20017, is a legally recognised medical practitioner in Ireland.
 They are obliged to practice dentistry to the highest of medical standards.
 Dental negligence claims * arise when a person suffers an injury as a result of dental treatment or their appearance has been affected as a result of dental malpractice *.
 It is important to note that if you have suffered an injury as a result of dental negligence *, that you contact a dental/medical negligence solicitor * to discuss your case.
-It is important to note that being dissatisfied with a dental procedure is not enough to bring a dental negligence claim * against a dentist, a person must be able to prove that the dentist responsible for the injury/illness failed to provide a duty of care and that had the dentist provided the level of care expected that the resulting injury or illness would not have occurred.

 Common Types of Dental Negligence Claims *

 - Misdiagnosis of medical conditions, such as gum disease or oral cancer

 - Delayed diagnosis of medical conditions, such as gum disease or oral cancer

 - Incorrect tooth extraction

-- Dental Injury as a result of poor standard of dental work
+- Injury as a result of poor standard of dental work

 - Performance of unnecessary dental procedures